 We are very proud to share our continued success.
-The 31 January 2023 market value of the trust stood at slightly under \$45 million.
-Consequently, as of 2023, the FCAS provided a total of \$14.2 million in grant funding to 808 salmon conservation and research projects from over 1000 funding proposals, leveraging more than \$69.7 million.
+As of 31 January 2024, the market value of the trust stood at slightly under \$45 million.
+As a result, as of 2024, the FCAS provided a total of \$15.7 million in grant funding to 880 salmon conservation and research projects from over 1100 funding proposals, leveraging more than \$78 million.
 Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 5:1.

-These projects have resulted in 147 million square meters of habitat access opened and 5.13 million square meters of improved habitat.
-Over 10,000 volunteers contributed over 225,000 hours of effort to their conservation projects.
-FCAS helped to fund 141 applied scientific research grants, with \$1.75 million contributed to 88 Indigenous organizations while sustaining 3,432 jobs.
+These projects have resulted in 182 million square meters of habitat access being opened and 6.74 million square meters of improved habitat.
+Over 11,065 volunteers contributed more than 240,580 hours of effort to their conservation projects.
+FCAS helped to fund 155 applied scientific research grants, with \$1.88 million contributed to 90 Indigenous organizations while sustaining 3,955 jobs.

-Each year we continue to fund more projects while developing a clearer sense of how significant the conservation challenges facing wild Atlantic salmon truly are and the extent of the work that remains to be done.
+Each year, we continue to fund more projects while developing a clearer sense of how significant the conservation challenges facing wild Atlantic salmon truly are and the extent of the work that remains to be done.